moise-mulungu/mixed-react-projects/src/features/real-time-chat/dm-official-ux-review.md

 * users should be able to delete their messages only, so show delete icon next to my message only
   * you can login as a separate user
 * btw, I used a fake email in the signup dmdmdm@dmdmdm.com and there wasn't an email sent to verify - that would be a good part of auth.
+* don't show the login screen if the app is in the process of validating the user.
+Is it based on cookies or how does the app know that the user is logged in on a previous day?
+* user profile edit page: "Photo URL" - it is a file, no? not a URL?
+* user profile edit page: if user has previously uploaded a file, show it here (if you haven't already)

+# done
+DM: todoMM: put the done ones here